GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/performance/first-meaningful-paint/index.md

 First Meaningful Paint (FMP) is one of six metrics tracked in the **Performance** section of the Lighthouse report.
-Each metric captures some aspect of page load speed.
+Each metric captures somon te aspect of page load speed.

 Lighthouse displays FMP in seconds: